-Nigeria and the Sahel, through which runs the north-south fault line between Muslim and Christian majority areas.
+Nigeria and the Sahel, through which runs the north-south fault line between Muslim and Christian majority areas, are in profound need of prayer.
 The sporadic outbreaks of violence in Nigeria escalated into more frequent and intense pogroms against Christians by increasingly bloodthirsty fundamentalist Muslim groups (often importing fighters from farther afield).
 The Nigerian-originated Islamist and anti-education movement Boko Haram now assumes the role of most-feared terror group in Africa.
 Christian response to Islamist predations has been largely peaceful, but not always.
 Besides the religious fault line, the conflict also touches upon tensions over land between southern settled farmers and northern pastoralists.
 Côte d'Ivoire, Ghana and other West African nations face similar tensions.
 Should something as terrible as north-south civil war in Nigeria break out, the likelihood is high of meltdown in much of the rest of West Africa.
 Pray for those orchestrating violence to be foiled and for those on both sides who love peace to prevail through wisdom, discipline and graciousness.
 Pray also for Christians to continue evangelizing the region's Muslims with love and without fear.

 Central Africa, where ethnic and international conflicts have brutalized the populations.
 Tensions between the Hutu and Tutsi peoples in Rwanda and Burundi led to civil wars and periodic genocidal massacres over the past five decades.
 The Rwanda genocide of 1994 triggered a chain reaction of war and waves of refugees, affecting surrounding countries.
 The Second Congo War of 1998-2003 embroiled DRC, Namibia, Zimbabwe, Angola, Chad, Uganda, Rwanda and Burundi in a confused and bloody conflict that involved irregular militia groups as much as national armed forces - and had no real decisive winners, only losers.
 Eastern Congo in particular has been devastated, and the simmering of disgruntled militias and ethnicities poses a continued threat there.
 For years, the heterodox and occultic Lord's Resistance Army also plagued the population of Uganda as well as southern Sudan and northeast DRC with raids, murder, mutilation, abduction and enslavement.
 Pray for righteous leaders - locally, nationally and internationally - who will act with justice and decisiveness to prevent war and conflict.
 Pray also that the lives of those devastated by loss and destruction might be rebuilt from the ashes.